sea31415/minecraft-random-ingredient/README.md

 #### The program supports 2 command-line arguments for automation, both must be present if either one is needed:
 - The first argument is the seed, which can either be a number, or "auto_seed" if you want a randomly generated seed.
-- The second argument defines wether or not "show_notification" should be set true for all recipes (true/yes to enable) (currently unsupported)
+- The second argument defines wether or not "show_notification" should be set true for all recipes (true/yes to enable) (currently unsupported!)

 So for example:
 ```